quocthien0705/my-cookbook/docs/development-roadmap.md

 ## Phase 2: Cookbook

 - [ ] Finalize application layout and navigation
+- [ ] Finalize responsive prototype behavior for desktop and mobile browsers
-- [x] Create prototype homepage
+- [ ] Finalize prototype homepage
-- [x] Create prototype recipe cards
+- [ ] Finalize prototype recipe browsing and cards
 - [ ] Create recipe detail page
+- [ ] Finalize prototype category
+- [ ] Add recipe creation from the web interface
+- [ ] Add local recipe saving workflow for the prototype
 - [x] Add local sample recipe data
 - [x] Add temporary recipe images
-- [x] Create prototype category archive
 - [ ] Add tags
-- [x] Make the prototype responsive
+- [ ] Refine the prototype for common phone and tablet screen sizes

 The completed items in this phase are placeholders for visual direction.
 They are not complete product features and do not yet persist user data.
+Phase 2 should feel like a usable prototype, including the ability to add recipes directly in the web app even if the data is still local-only.
+The prototype should also feel complete across the main screens: Home, Recipes, Categories/Tags, and Search.

 ## Phase 3: Nutrition